Boris Nemtsov: Political career, 1986–2004

 After Nemtsov's death, Leonid Bershidsky recalled meeting him in 1992 during his tenure as governor.
 "A brilliant young physicist", recounted Bershidsky, "he was trying to practice liberal economics in a gloomy Soviet-era industrial city that had long been off-limits to foreigners."
 Bershidsky described his eloquence and demeanor as that of "a Hollywood movie politician transplanted into the Russian hinterland."

 In December 1993, Nemtsov was elected to the Federation Council, the upper house of the Russian Parliament.
 During the election campaign he was backed by Russia's Choice and Yabloko, which were then the principal liberal parties in the country.

-In 1996, Nemtsov brought Yeltsin a petition with one million signatures against the first war in Chechnya, which he had signed himself.
+In 1996, Nemtsov brought Yeltsin a petition with one million signatures against the First Chechen War, which he had signed himself.

-In March 1997, Nemtsov was appointed First Deputy Prime Minister of the Russian Federation, with special responsibility for reform of the energy sector.
+In March 1997, Nemtsov was appointed First Deputy Prime Minister of Russia, with special responsibility for reform of the energy sector.
 He was tasked with restructuring the monopolies and reforming the housing and social sectors.
 He became popular with the public and appeared favoured to become President of Russia in 2000.
 Boris Yeltsin introduced him to Bill Clinton as his chosen successor.
 In the summer of 1997, opinion polls gave Nemtsov over 50% support as a potential presidential candidate.
 His political career, however, suffered a blow in August 1998 following the crash of the Russian stock-market and the ensuing economic crisis.

 Nemtsov had worked in Moscow's "White House" for only a year and a half, although he stated he had some success.
 He ended the corrupt act of stashing budget funds in commercial banks.
 He also managed to introduce an anti-corruption law for all state purchases in the government.
 He also helped to end the illegal export of raw materials and made oil sales more transparent.
 "And, most importantly, while I was the minister responsible for fuel and energy, oil was at barely 10 US dollars per barrel, and still we managed to save Russia.
 Things were difficult, what with social unrest, strikes, the war in Chechnya, the 'default', and still – let me repeat – we did save Russia."

-As part of Chubais' economic team, Nemtsov was forced to resign his position of Deputy Prime Minister.
+As part of Anatoly Chubais' economic team, Nemtsov was forced to resign his position of Deputy Prime Minister.
 After the dismissal of Prime Minister Victor Chernomyrdin in 1998, Nemtsov was reappointed Deputy Prime Minister, but resigned shortly afterwards when Yeltsin dissolved the government.
 According to The Economist, Nemtsov, unlike many other top government figures, "emerged from the troubled 1990s with his reputation intact."